oroinc/documentation/user_guide/sales_processes_workflow.rst

 **In order to start a Sales Process from an Opportunity instance:**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Go to the *Sales --> Sales Processes* page and click :kbd:`Start From Opportunity` button
+- Go to the *Sales --> Sales Processes* page and click :guilabel:`Start From Opportunity` button

 - In the emerged form, fill in the General information.
   All the four fields are mandatory and **must** be defined.